-3 Other literature on the impacts of low-skilled immigration in the United States examines its consequences for local consumer prices (Cortes, 2008), the labor supply of high-skilled native-born women (Cortes and Tessada, 2011), local housing prices (Saiz, 2007), state GDP growth (Edwards and Ortega, 2016), cultural diversity (Ottaviano and Peri, 2005), and occupational employment and wages of native-born workers in local labor markets (Burstein, Hanson, Tian, and Vogel, 2017).
+2 Other literature on the effects of low-skilled immigration in the United States examines its consequences for local consumer prices (Cortes 2008), the labor supply of high-skilled, native-born women (Cortes and Tessada 2011), local housing prices (Saiz 2007), state GDP growth (Edwards and Ortega 2016), cultural diversity (Ottaviano and Peri 2005), and occupational employment and wages of native-born workers in local labor markets (Burstein and others 2017).

 A preliminary issue we must address is how to define low-skilled labor.
-When it comes to the analysis of immigration, the literature alternatively defines low-skilled workers as those with less than a high-school education (e.g., Borjas, 2003) or those with a high-school education or less (e.g., Card, 2001).4 The difference matters because those completing less than 12 years of schooling are an ever-smaller share of the U.S. native-born population but continue to account for a majority of adults in low- and middle-income countries.
+When it comes to the analysis of immigration, the literature alternatively defines low-skilled workers as those with less than a high school education (Borjas 2003) or those with a high school education or less (Card 2001).3 This difference matters, because those completing less than 12 years of schooling are an ever-smaller share of the U.S. native-born population but continue to account for a majority of adults in low- and middle-income countries.
 In the nations that send large numbers of low-skilled migrants to the United States-including Colombia, Cuba, the Dominican Republic, Ecuador, El Salvador, Guatemala, and Mexico-compulsory schooling is through grade 8 or 9, as opposed to being through age 16 in most U.S. states.
-The median worker in many sending countries thus has well less than the equivalent of a U.S. high-school education (Clemons, Montenegro, and Pritchett, 2008).
+The median worker in many sending countries thus has well less than the equivalent of a U.S. high school education (Clemons, Montenegro, and Pritchett 2008).
 Cross-national differences in compulsory education are manifest in the distribution of years of schooling among less-educated foreign- and native-born adults in the United States.
-In 1970, those not completing high school accounted for just over half of U.S. native-born adults with a high-school education or less, a share which declined to 29.4 percent in 1990 and to 16.6 percent in 2015 (Table 1).
-Among the U.S. foreign-born adult population with a high-school education or less, the share with less than 12 years of schooling has also fallen but from a much higher base, beginning at 65.2 percent in 1970 and dropping to 55.0 percent in 1990 and to 44.7 percent in 2015.
-To ensure our analysis is robust to the definition of skill, we utilize both education-based definitions of low-skilled labor.5
+In 1970, those not completing high school accounted for just over half of U.S. native-born adults with a high school education or less, a share that declined to 29.4 percent in 1990 and to 16.6 percent in 2015 (table 1).
+Among the U.S. foreign-born adult population with a high school education or less, the share with less than 12 years of schooling has also fallen but from a much higher base, beginning at 65.2 percent in 1970 and dropping to 55.0 percent in 1990 and to 44.7 percent in 2015.
+To ensure that our analysis is robust to the definition of skill, we utilize both educationbased definitions of low-skilled labor.4

-When viewed over the sweep of the last half century, the U.S. low-skilled foreign-born population has transformed not just in terms of its size but also in its demographic structure.
-These evolutions are evident in Tables 1 and 2, which present summary statistics on U.S. low-skilled foreign- and native-born individuals going back to 1970 using data from the U.S. Census and American Communities Survey.
-In 1970, when the presence of the foreign born in the U.S. population was at a historic low, low-skilled immigrants, in comparison to the native born, were relatively aged and likely to be female.
-This population came in its majority (52.9 percent) from Europe, was dominated by individuals who had arrived in the United States in 1960 or earlier (66.1 percent), and had a near majority (45.6 percent) with eight or fewer years of schooling.
+When viewed over the sweep of the last half century, the U.S. low-skilled, foreign-born population has transformed not just in terms of its size but also in its demographic structure.
+These evolutions are evident in tables 1 and 2, which present summary statistics on U.S. low-skilled foreign- and native-born individuals going back to 1970 using data from the U.S. census and ACS.
+In 1970, when the presence of the foreign born in the U.S. population was at a historic low, low-skilled immigrants, in comparison with the native born, were relatively old and likely to be female.